Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <td><b>Animal fat</b></td>
 <td>Obtained by butchering the carcass of certain animals on Harm intent.
 Fat is dropped by pigs, cows, bison, buffaloes, camels, bears and mammoths: The larger the animal, the more fat.
 Animal fat is used to produce <b>lard</b>, which, in turn, is used to produce <b>fat oil</b>.<br>
 To make <b>lard</b>, take animal fat and click any vessel like barrels, buckets or cooking pots with it.
 1 animal fat = 10u of lard.<br>
-To make <b>fat oil</b>, put lard into a cooking pot (a copper one, for instance) and cook it on a campfire or an oven (just like boiling water).
+To make <b>fat oil</b>, put lard into a cooking pot (a copper one, for instance) and cook it on a campfire or an oven (like boiling water).
 Every 5u of lard will produce 1u of fat oil.<br>
 Fat oil is used in <b><a href="Guide_to_Cooking">cooking</a></b> (pemmican) and <b><a href="Miscellaneous_Crafting">manufacturing</a></b> (lard soap).
 </td>
 </tr>